 Slides are safe if kids are careful when using them.
 Guidelines to keep in mind:

 - Children should take one step at a time and hold onto the handrail when climbing the ladder to the top of the slide.
-They should not climb up the slide itself to get to the top.
+They should not climb up the sliding board itself to get to the top.

-- Kids should always slide down feet first and sitting up, never head first on their back or stomach.
+- Kids should always slide down feet-first and sitting up, never headfirst or on their back or stomach.

 - Only one child should be on the slide platform at a time, and kids shouldn't slide down in groups.

 - Kids should always check that the bottom of the slide is clear before sliding down.
 When they reach the bottom, they should get off and move away from the end of the slide so it's clear for other kids to slide down.